Important remark for all users only reading headlines:

 The picture shows the QIRX Setup entries as pre-configured when first run.
 The dialog opens on clicking the gearwheel icon on the topmost bar.

-The following describes the different fields of the Setup dialog.
+The following describes the different fields of the receiver part of the Setup dialog (Rx table).

 Each row corresponds to the settings of the receiver with the number in the leftmost column.